 Today I would like to introduce you to an amazing area on Lake Como: the Pian di Spagna e lago di Mezzola (Pian di Spagna and Lake Mezzola) #Nature Reserve.
-An incredibly beautiful wetland where you can do bird watching, guided tours, walking, cycling and boat tours.
-I am telling you about this place because I was there a couple of months ago and I thought it deserved to be known worldwide.
-It is a little known fact, that although many tourists are visiting Lake Como every year there are still so many places they could discover, places where it’s actually possible to stay close to nature without any difficulties or the need to be fit.
-I am not a very sporty person but in the northern part of Lake Como (Alto Lario the official name of this small area) you can choose sustainable tourism and walk or cycle into nature reserves areas.
+This reserve is an incredibly beautiful wetland where you can go bird watching, or head out on guided walking, cycling and boat tours.
+I am telling you about this place because after visiting a couple of months ago, I am convinced it deserved to be recognized as a premier destination worldwide.
+Although many tourists visit Lake Como there are still so many hidden places to discover, places where it’s actually possible to easily get close to nature without being super fit.
+I am not a very sporty person, but in the northern part of Lake Como (Alto Lario the official name of this small area) I have many sustainable tourism options like walking or cycling into a nature reserve.

-The reserve has the right environment for the stopover and nesting of migratory birds, it is one of the most delicate environments in Europe where there are few wet areas like this.
+The reserve has the right environment for the stopover and nesting of migratory birds, it is one of the most delicate environments in Europe where few wet areas like this remain.
 The essential role of the protected area is to enable thousands of birds to rest and feed during the spring and autumn migrations.

 So the nature reserve was created: